iMissile/Self.Writing/Notes/Arduino.md

 	- BW = Bandwidth (2.4 BW and Chip Rate)

-и [Semtech Corporation LoRa® FAQ](http://www.semtech.com/wireless-rf/lora/LoRa-FAQs.pdf) _20.)
-How do you choose the LoRa® Bandwidth (BW), Spreading factor (SF) and Coding Rate (CR)?_.
+и [Semtech Corporation LoRa® FAQ](http://www.semtech.com/wireless-rf/lora/LoRa-FAQs.pdf) *20.)
+How do you choose the LoRa® Bandwidth (BW), Spreading factor (SF) and Coding Rate (CR)* ?
 LoRaWAN™ uses primarily the 125kHz BW setting but other proprietary protocols can utilize other BW settings.
 Changing the BW, SF, and CR changes the link budget and time on air, which results in a battery lifetime vs range tradeoff.
 Please use the LoRa Modem Calculator to evaluate the tradeoffs.